Anti-bullying policy

 3.1.
 Using mobile phones and smart devices responsibly at school:

 3.1.1.
-Mobile phones or smart devices must not be used during class time and in learning environments without a ‘Principal’s Exemption’.
+Mobile phones or smart devices must not be used on school grounds and in learning environments without a ‘Principal’s Exemption’.
 An exemption will be considered and awarded in exceptional circumstances for whole classes or individual students.
-This also includes while engaged in other school activities, such as use of the bathroom, assembly, excursions or sport (note – this permission would only occur in direct consultation with parents/carers with extenuating circumstances).
+This also includes while engaged in other school activities, such as use of the bathroom, assembly, excursions, or sport (note – this permission would only occur in direct consultation with parents/carers with extenuating circumstances).

 3.1.3.
-Mobile phones or smart devices must not be used during period breaks, transition times between lessons, Office Duty, bathroom breaks, or sport time.
+Mobile phones or smart devices must not be used whilst on school grounds – this includes, Office Duty, bathroom breaks, sport, excursions or at the canteen.
+(Unless an approved Principal Exemption has been granted prior)

 3.1.4.
 Mobile phones or other smart devices should not be used in any manner or place that is disruptive to the normal routine of the school.
 This includes during class time if the phone or device is switched on and transmitting information out of sight.

 3.1.5.
-If students bring mobile phones and smart devices to Engadine High School (for use during appropriate times) they do so at their own risk of damage, loss or injury.
+If students bring mobile phones and smart devices to Engadine High School (for use outside of school times) they do so at their own risk of damage, consequences, loss, or injury.

 3.1.6.
-If students bring mobile phones and smart devices to Engadine High School (for use during appropriate times) they should have them out of sight in bags, switched off and stored in a place to avoid distracting others engaged in learning activities.
+If students bring mobile phones and smart devices to Engadine High School (for use outside of the school grounds (travelling to and from school) they should have them out of sight in bags, switched off and stored in a place to avoid distracting others engaged in learning activities.

 3.1.7.
 The use of mobile phones and/or smart devices at Engadine High School is always at the discretion of the Principal, in consultation with parents, staff, community and our P&C as necessary to protect students and the learning environment.

 3.1.8.
 Parents are reminded that in cases of emergency, the School Administration Office remains a vital and appropriate point of contact and can ensure your child is reached quickly and assisted in any appropriate way.
-Texting is a distraction in the classroom and is not permitted while students are engaged in learning activities.
+Texting is a distraction in the classroom and is not permitted while students are engaged in learning activities and break times.

 3.1.9.
 Mobile devices and/or smart devices are not to be used in changing rooms or toilets.